International Citizens Insurance Logo

 Level 6: National Hospitals

-These are the 5 national hospitals listed above.
+These include the national hospitals listed above.

 Is Healthcare in Kenya Free?

-It is definitely not.
-While Kenya has recently taken great strides towards ensuring all of its citizens can access healthcare they can afford, there is a long way to go.
-And international citizens and visitors both must come to Kenya prepared to pay for any medical treatment (or better yet, have their insurance pay).
-In Kenya, you can be refused treatment if unable to pay.
-The County Hospitals have been known to bar patients they suspect can’t pay from leaving until they have paid their bill, though this has been declared illegal.
+It is not.
+While Kenya has recently made significant strides towards ensuring all its citizens can access affordable healthcare, there is still a long way to go.
+International citizens and visitors must come to Kenya prepared to pay for any medical treatment (or, ideally, have their insurance cover it).

 The Best Hospital Options in Kenya for Expats and Visitors

-While expats and visitors can access the government-run hospital system, most prefer to use the private hospitals, which though more expensive, are more of what Western visitors are accustomed to.
+While expats and visitors can access the government-run hospital system, most prefer to use private hospitals, which, although more expensive, are more akin to what Western visitors are accustomed to.
 In some cases, there can be extreme differences in cleanliness and quality of care.
-Private hospitals and high-quality private clinics in Kenya can be quite expensive by international healthcare standards, which is why it is vital to make sure you have the right insurance for your time in Kenya.

 Hospitals in Nairobi

-Acacia Medical Centre Banda Street
+Acacia Medical Centre, Banda Street

 2nd Floor, ICEA Building